SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. note::

-   The full set of options you can use with String interpolation are described in :ref:`Strings_StringInterpolation`.
+   The full set of options you can use with string interpolation are described in :ref:`Strings_StringInterpolation`.

 .. _TheBasics_Comments: